jamie-brannan/hundred-days-swift/11__consolidation_iv/d041__notes.md

 :star: Bonus to make it accessible? :)

+:red_circle: `Does the constraint or its anchors reference items in different view hierarchies?
+That's illegal.`

 >That’s the game: can you make it?
 Don’t underestimate this one: it’s called a challenge for a reason – it’s supposed to stretch you!
 >
 >The main complexity you’ll come across is that _Swift has a special data type for individual letters_, called **`Character`**.
 It’s easy to create strings from characters and vice versa, but you do need to know how it’s done.